Cubicuz/SignalGeneratorApp/README.md

 Maybe allow multiple Device setups with mqtt

 i use jsyn for doing the audio part so i only have to do the interface

+# Feature wishes
+ - multiple presets
+ - multiple saves

+## more intuitive interaction
+### input
+ - select a sensor
+ - set situations for quiet and loud
+   - consider that some sensor ranges wrap around, angle for example
+### output
+ - select a preset
+   - continuous wave
+   - discrete pulses
+ - modify the preset and store it as a user setting